 The main issues, however, are to make sure victims get fair treatment and that the public is protected.

 Pursuing a personal injury lawsuit against Uber or trying to collect against the Uber insurance policy is a complex process.
 Such a case would involve insurance, contract, and personal injury law.
 The rules of evidence and civil procedure would also be involved if you make a legal claim.
 You may have to make a claim under your own insurance policy for underinsurance if there is not enough insurance to cover your injuries.
 We are here to help.
-We’re aggressive, successful, and respected Philadelphia uber accident injury lawyers.
-Contact us for a free consultation and case evaluation after being injured in an Uber accident.
+If you have questions for an Uber accident attorney in Philadelphia, PA contact The Pearce Law Firm Personal Injury and Accident Lawyers P.C. online or (215) 557-8686 call for a free consultation and case evaluation.
 No legal fees are due unless we obtain a settlement or verdict on your behalf.

 Read what Briana had to say about us plus other reviews on Google:

 “Nicole was my lawyer and I absolutely adore her!
 She helped me get through physical therapy after my back and shoulder injury.
 She always responded in a timely manner and was very informative throughout the process.
 I am more than pleased with my settlement and I 100% recommend Pearce Law Firm for Personal Injury and Accident Claims.”